kbventures/next-i18next-blog/blog.md

 module.exports = nextConfig
 ```

-We are importing the configured i18n object to enable localized URL routing.
+We are importing the configured i18n object for internationalization settings, which can be used to support localized content.

-Next.js links your locales(ie: JSON translation files) with internationalized routing in sync out of the box, however, it doesn't assist in the actual translation of the content or establish the framework for supporting internationalizing your web application.
+Next.js links your locales(i.e.: JSON translation files) with internationalized routing in sync out of the box, however, it doesn't assist in the actual translation of the content or establish the framework for supporting internationalizing your web application.

 Some important functions provided by next-i18next are: